sophiefitzpatrick/portfolio-2018/README.md

 # https://sophiefitzpatrick.co.uk
-First software project: a personal portfolio (HTML,CSS)
+First software project: a personal portfolio (HTML,CSS, JS)

 You can read more about my journey here: